richlloydmiles/marsrovertechchallenge/readme.md

 Having the tests and components in the same folder is a structure adopted from the redux ducks pattern
  - https://medium.com/@scbarrus/the-ducks-file-structure-for-redux-d63c41b7035c
  - https://github.com/erikras/ducks-modular-redux

-I would usually try for 100% test coverage, however, I have avoided over testing (adding stubs / spies) as I don't think it is needed for the purposes of the challenge.

 ###### Extra Features